Wubeizhongxinghua/kan/README.md

 $ kt JOBID
 ```
 Your kan process will continue to monitor the job/task and will not be affected by the exit of your terminal.

+> 0.4 update new
+A new subcommand `kan send` is know provided.
+You can straightly send messages to your configs (e.g. this command can be embeded into your .sh script etc.).
+Type `kan send --help` to see more.

 ### TODOs